Director of Research and Impact

 - Do they work as well for developing-world impact entrepreneurs as they do for developed-world tech entrepreneurs?

-By collecting and organizing data about accelerators, GALI will empower those seeking to propel entrepreneurship-led economic growth efforts.
-For example, entrepreneur support program leaders will be able to make better informed, evidence-based decisions about the design and execution of accelerator programs.
+By collecting and organizing data about accelerators, GALI empowers those seeking to propel entrepreneurship-led economic growth efforts.
+For example, entrepreneur support program leaders are now able to make better informed, evidence-based decisions about the design and execution of accelerator programs.

-The new datasets will enable entrepreneurship researchers around the world to undertake more in-depth studies at the intersection of entrepreneurial ecosystem development, market-dynamics, and public-sector support efforts – adding to the body of knowledge around what works and what does not in terms of fostering entrepreneurial ventures.
+The GALI dataset also enables entrepreneurship researchers around the world to undertake more in-depth studies at the intersection of entrepreneurial ecosystem development, market-dynamics, and public-sector support efforts – adding to the body of knowledge around what works and what does not in terms of fostering entrepreneurial ventures.

 The program collects data from an accelerator’s entire applicant pool, and then conducts follow-on surveys every six months of the entire applicant pool (both those who are selected and those who are not).
 Key benefits for participating accelerators include: